kirkhu/WRO2025_FE-Fire-On-All-Cylinders/schemes/Main_Controller_Choosing/README.md

     Jetson Orin Nano 的開發生態系統全面升級，專為新一代 AI 與自主機器應用設計。NVIDIA 提供 JetPack SDK 5.1+，其中包含深度優化的 OpenCV 與 TensorRT 8.0，支援自動模型量化與硬體級加速，讓開發者能夠高效部署複雜的深度學習模型與多感測器融合應用。
 ### 英文:
-#### Here's our comparison of the jetson nano and the Raspberry Pi
+#### Comparison of Performance Between Jetson Nano and Jetson Orin Nano

-  #### 1. Hardware architecture
+##### 1. Hardware Architecture
-   - Jetson Nano: Equipped with a quad-core ARM Cortex-A57 CPU and a 128-core NVIDIA Maxwell GPU, with 4GB LPDDR4 memory.
+* **Jetson Nano**: Equipped with a quad-core ARM Cortex-A57 processor and a 128-core NVIDIA Maxwell GPU, featuring 4GB LPDDR4 memory.
-   - Raspberry Pi 4: Equipped with a quad-core ARM Cortex-A72 CPU, with a maximum memory option of 8GB, but lacks a dedicated GPU.
+* **Jetson Orin Nano**: Equipped with a six-core Arm Cortex-A78AE CPU processor and a 1024-core NVIDIA Ampere GPU, featuring 8GB LPDDR5 memory.

-  #### 2. Deep learning acceleration
+##### 2. Deep Learning Acceleration
-   - Jetson Nano: Supports NVIDIA CUDA and cuDNN, which can accelerate deep learning workloads.
-For tasks like image classification and object detection, the GPU in Jetson Nano significantly enhances processing speed.
+* **Jetson Nano**: Supports NVIDIA CUDA and cuDNN, which accelerate deep learning workloads.
+The Jetson Nano's GPU significantly boosts processing speed for tasks such as image classification and object detection.
-   - Raspberry Pi 4: Lacks a dedicated GPU and deep learning acceleration capabilities; image recognition tasks rely entirely on CPU processing, which is far less efficient than the GPU acceleration of Jetson Nano.
+* **Jetson Orin Nano**: Supports the latest generation NVIDIA CUDA, cuDNN, and TensorRT, which efficiently accelerate deep learning inference and training workloads.
+For tasks like real-time image segmentation, multi-sensor fusion, and complex Transformer models, the Jetson Orin Nano's Ampere architecture GPU and dedicated Tensor Cores can provide up to **80 times the AI performance improvement** over the previous generation.

-  #### 3. OpenCV performance
+##### 3. OpenCV Performance
-   - Jetson Nano：Due to its CUDA support, it performs better when processing image recognition tasks based on deep learning.
-OpenCV can take advantage of NVIDIA GPUs to accelerate image processing operations.
+* **Jetson Nano**: Performs better in deep learning-based image recognition tasks due to CUDA support.
+OpenCV can utilize the NVIDIA GPU to accelerate image processing operations.
-   - Raspberry Pi 4：Processing power relies on the CPU, so it is slower when faced with the same tasks.
-For simple image processing tasks, the Pi 4's CPU is also capable, but its efficiency will significantly lag behind when handling more complex neural network inference.
+* **Jetson Orin Nano**: Excels at processing complex deep learning models (such as Transformer and 3D vision tasks) leveraging the next-generation CUDA cores and dedicated Tensor Cores.
+OpenCV enables hardware acceleration via the NVIDIA GPU and supports the latest AI image processing algorithms.

-  #### 4. Power consumption
+##### 4. Power Consumption
-   - Jetson Nano：The power consumption is large, about 5W - 10W in typical usage scenarios, especially when using GPU for acceleration, the power consumption will be higher.
+* **Jetson Nano**: Has higher power consumption, typically ranging from **5W to 10W** under general usage; power consumption will be higher when using GPU acceleration.
-   - Raspberry Pi 4：The power consumption is low, usually about 3.5W - 7W, which is suitable for application scenarios that are sensitive to power consumption requirements.
+* **Jetson Orin Nano**: Features the new Ampere architecture, which significantly improves power efficiency.
+Power consumption is typically around **7W to 15W** under typical AI workloads, supporting dynamic power management to maintain excellent energy efficiency while delivering powerful computing capabilities.

-  #### 5. Performance comparison in actual application scenarios
+##### 5. Performance Comparison in Actual Application Scenarios
-   - Jetson Nano：When using OpenCV and DNN modules for real-time object detection, image classification and other tasks, the speed is significantly better than Raspberry Pi 4.
-With CUDA acceleration, Jetson Nano can process video streams faster and perform on-the-fly inference.
+* **Jetson Nano**: When using OpenCV with the DNN module for tasks like real-time object detection and image classification, its speed is clearly superior to the Raspberry Pi 4.
+With CUDA acceleration, the Jetson Nano can process video streams and perform inference faster in real-time.
-   - Raspberry Pi 4：It is suitable for processing tasks that do not require high performance, such as simple image processing operations or non-real-time image recognition tasks.
+* **Jetson Orin Nano**: Equipped with the next-generation GPU architecture and Tensor Cores, its performance significantly outperforms its predecessor when running the OpenCV DNN module for high-precision object detection, semantic segmentation, and other tasks.
+Utilizing CUDA and TensorRT acceleration, it can process **4K multi-stream video** in real-time and support more complex AI model inference.

-  #### 6. Development ecology
+##### 6. Development Ecology
-   - Jetson Nano's development ecosystem is specially designed for AI and computer vision tasks.
-There is JetPack SDK provided by NVIDIA, which includes optimized OpenCV to facilitate developers to quickly deploy deep learning models.
+* **Jetson Nano**: The development ecosystem is designed for AI and computer vision tasks.
+NVIDIA provides the JetPack SDK, which includes optimized OpenCV, facilitating the quick deployment of deep learning models for developers.
-   - Although Raspberry Pi 4 also supports OpenCV, it lacks dedicated hardware acceleration and its support for complex deep learning tasks is not as good as Jetson Nano.
+* **Jetson Orin Nano**: The development ecosystem has been comprehensively upgraded, designed for next-generation AI and autonomous machine applications.
+NVIDIA provides **JetPack SDK 5.1+**, which includes deeply optimized OpenCV and **TensorRT 8.0**, supporting automatic model quantization and hardware-level acceleration, enabling developers to efficiently deploy complex deep learning models and multi-sensor fusion applications.

 # <div align="center">![HOME](../../other/img/home.png)[Return Home](../../)</div>